-- Functional Classification: Classification of the system of public highways by the character of service they provide.
-The National Highway System, non-Interstate, is functionally classified as Principal Arterial as this System provides for a high level of mobility and access control. - 2.
-Controlling Design Criteria: Controlling design criteria are Design Speed (DS), Lane Width, Shoulder Width, Horizontal Curve Radius, Cross Slope, Superelevation Rate, Maximum Grades, Stopping Sight Distance, Structure Vertical Clearance, and Bridge Structure Capacity (loading).
-Design values for each of the Controlling Design Criteria are developed by the American Association of State Highway and Transportation Officials (AASHTO). - A definition of Controlling Design Criteria often includes addressing Design Exceptions.
-Design Exceptions are used, for Reconstruction projects, where it is not reasonable to achieve full compliance with AASHTO minimum design values for any of the controlling design criteria.
-The process for evaluating, justifying, and documenting Design Exceptions is presented in the WYDOT Road Design Manual. - 3.
+- 1. Functional Classification: Classification of the system of public highways by the character of service they provide.
+The Non-NHS State Highway System is functionally classified as Minor Arterials, Collector Highways, and Local Highways.
+This System of highways provides mobility to regional and local travel and access to adjacent land use. - 2.
+Controlling Design Criteria: Controlling design criteria are Design Speed (DS), Lane Width, Shoulder Width, Horizontal Curve Radius, Cross-Slope, Superelevation Rate, Maximum Grades, Stopping Sight Distance, Structure Vertical Clearance, and Bridge Structure Capacity (loading). - 3.
 Highway Design, Highway and Roadside Safety, and Bridge Structure Design Criteria and Values: The criteria and values current with development of this Guide are listed as References.
 All References used in this Guide are to the most current adopted editions. - 4.
-Highway Capacity Analysis: This analysis, applicable to Reconstruction projects and to those Rehabilitation projects with bridge replacement, will be completed for a 20-year design life using procedures from the Transportation Research Board (TRB) Highway Capacity Manual, or an adopted State analysis method.
-A Level-of-Service (LOS) D has been selected as the appropriate LOS to warrant capacity improvements for NHS Arterial rural and urban mainline sections. - 5.
+Highway Capacity Analysis: This analysis, applicable to Reconstruction projects and to those Rehabilitation projects with bridge replacement, will be completed for a selected design year using procedures from the Transportation Research Board (TRB) Highway Capacity Manual, or an adopted State analysis method.
+A Level-of-Service (LOS) D has been selected as the appropriate LOS to warrant capacity improvements for Non-NHS State Highway rural mainline and urban sections. - 5.
 Project Scope and Funding: Project scopes will be determined at an early planning stage using established management systems for Pavements, Bridges, and Safety.
-Early project scoping will develop the project purpose, project type, project limits, and location-specific major elements. - Projects meeting the criteria presented in this Guide are eligible for State and Federal funding categories (NHPP, STP, HSIP, TAP, State Construction, State Safety).
+Early project scoping will develop the project purpose, project type, project limits, and location-specific major elements. - Projects meeting the criteria presented in this Guide are eligible for State and Federal funding categories (STP, HSIP, TAP, State Construction, State Safety). - 6.
+Preservation Project Type: Preservation of the highway corridor to allow for the construction of a) a range of pavement design strategies that extend the service life or serviceability of the roadway pavement structure as identified in the Pavement Management System, b) bridge structure preservation or maintenance strategies identified in the Bridge Management System, and c) selected location-specific roadway and roadside safety improvements supported by the Safety Management System and including location-specific roadway geometric improvements.
+This project type may also address corridor needs for (a) operational improvements including auxiliary lanes and intersections improvements, (b) roadway traffic control device upgrades including signs, signals, and markings and (c) areas of isolated reconstruction or rehabilitation to meet identified highway needs.

-- 6. Preservation Project Type: Preservation of the highway corridor to allow for the construction of a) a range of pavement design strategies that extend the service life or serviceability of the roadway pavement structure as identified in the Pavement Management System, b) bridge structure preservation or maintenance strategies identified in the Bridge Management System, and c) selected location-specific roadway and roadside safety improvements supported by the Safety Management System and including location-specific roadway geometric improvements.
-This project type may also address corridor needs for (a) operational improvements including auxiliary lanes and intersections improvements, (b) roadway traffic control device upgrades including signs, signals, and markings and (c) areas of isolated reconstruction or rehabilitation to meet identified highway needs. - 7.
-Rehabilitation Project Type: Rehabilitation of existing highways to allow for the construction of selected improvements including (a) pavement design strategies identified in the Pavement Management System, (b) highway geometric upgrades, (c) bridge structure replacement or rehabilitation strategies identified in the Bridge Management System, (d) roadway and roadside safety improvements supported by the Safety Management System, (e) operational improvements including auxiliary lanes, modifications to existing interchanges and intersections, and upgrades to roadway traffic control devices including signs, signals, and markings.
+- 7. Rehabilitation Project Type: Rehabilitation of existing highways to allow for the construction of selected improvements including (a) pavement design strategies identified in the Pavement Management System, (b) highway geometric upgrades, (c) bridge structure replacement or rehabilitation strategies identified in the Bridge Management System, (d) roadway and roadside safety improvements supported by the Safety Management System, (e) operational improvements including auxiliary lanes, modifications to existing interchanges and intersections, and upgrades to roadway traffic control devices including signs, signals, and markings.
 This project type could include isolated areas of reconstruction to meet identified highway needs. - 8.
 Reconstruction Project Type: New construction or reconstruction of existing highways to provide for (a) the full range of pavement design strategies identified in the Pavement Management System, (b) highway geometric criteria upgrades, (c) bridge structure replacement or rehabilitation strategies identified in the Bridge Management System, (d) a full range of roadway and roadside safety improvements supported by the Safety Management System, (e) added capacity for design year traffic including additional travel lanes and auxiliary lanes, new intersections and modifications to existing intersections, and (f) roadway traffic control devices.

-APPLICATION CRITERIA - NHS ARTERIAL PRESERVATION PROJECTS
+APPLICATION CRITERIA - Non-NHS STATE HIGHWAY PRESERVATION PROJECTS